 119 in Japan is a direct-dial free emergency number that connects the caller to fire and emergency medical services from any phone.
 Unlike emergency number services in many other countries, the 119 system in Japan only connects to fire or ambulance services.
-Police are called using a separate, but similar emergency number, 110.
+Police use a separate, but similar emergency number, 110.
 Dialing either from a landline will automatically locate your position.

-Operators proficient in English and other foreign languages are available in Tokyo, but outside of Tokyo you should not expect foreign language assistance when dialing for police or fire.
-Even outside of Tokyo, you may be able to get assistance if you speak very simply in English, but it is highly recommended that you know at least some basic vocabulary items in Japanese or keep this cheat sheet near your phone at home; because if they do not speak any English, they do not speak any English and you still need help.
+Operators proficient in English and other foreign languages are available in Tokyo, but outside of Tokyo, you should not expect foreign language assistance when dialing for police or fire.
+Even outside of Tokyo, you may get help if you speak very simply in English, but it is highly recommended you know some essential vocabulary items in Japanese or keep this cheat sheet near your phone at home.
+Because if they do not speak any English, they do not speak any English and you still need help.

 Ask a Neighbor / Passerby to Call for Help

 To get Emergency Assistance by phone in Japan Speak simply and clearly, in Japanese if possible, and explain: